 - Process and push out results to other systems (e.g. push predictive leads into a CRM system)

-- Provide an interface to build and deploy applications which can be used directly by line of business users.
+- Provide an interface to build and deploy applications that can be used directly by line of business users.

 Every major platform technology wave that gets adopted in the enterprise exhibits the same pattern: